top of page

 How to Get to the Best Dive Sites in Fiji

-You can dive The Rainbow Reef from either Taveuni ‘Garden Island’ or Vanua Levu ‘Big Island’.
+You can dive the Rainbow Reef from either Taveuni ‘Garden Island’ or Vanua Levu ‘Big Island’.
 Both islands have numerous domestic flights from Nadi (Fiji’s International Airport).

 We chose to stay on Taveuni (I will explain why later) - which is a 1h25m flight from Nadi, operated by Fiji Airways and booked through Skyscanner.